Pienteger/Sertifiket/README.md

 # Sertifiket

-All your ownership at one place
+All your ownerships at one place